College of Environment Director and Management Team

 Bio

-Andie (she/her) comes to the COE with over 15 years of experiential and academic experience in environmental education, farm work, and food systems education in Maine, Connecticut and Georgia.
+Andie (she/her) comes to the COE with over 15 years of experiential and academic work in environmental education, farming, and food systems education in Maine, Connecticut and Georgia.
 Most recently, she managed a student-run hunger relief and food waste reduction organization at the University of Georgia called Campus Kitchen.
 She has a B.S. in Environmental Studies from Bates College and an M.S. in Sustainable Food Systems from the University of Georgia.
 When she's not at the COE, you can find her tide-pooling, gardening, playing music, and eating good food with her family and friends.

 • Laurie Kenney